mofasass/widget-core-library/tutorials/1 - Introduction.md

  `npm run build`

  - If the build was successful after a few seconds the widgets code will be bundled inside the `/dist/` folder.
 All files of this folder should be deployed to whatever hosting solution you use.
 The sportsbook needs to point to the `index.html` file from this folder.

+See section 3 - Production Builds and Deployment for more information